Samhyo/Study-Buddy/README.md

 ### Google Gemini API

 The core AI functionality is powered by the Google Gemini API.
 It is used for generating explanations, quiz questions, and evaluating user answers.
 The model was chosen because it offers a free tier, fast response times, and good performance for conversational tasks.

+### ChatGPT (OpenAI)

+ChatGPT was used as a supporting tool during development.
+It helped with:
+- explaining code and concepts
+- debugging and troubleshooting
+- writing and structuring the README documentation

+It was used as a productivity aid, while all final implementation decisions and code integration were done by the project team.

 ---